Jan Ingenhousz: Work with smallpox

 Following his father's death in July 1764, Ingenhousz intended to travel through Europe for study, starting in England where he wanted to learn the latest techniques in inoculation against smallpox.
 Via the physician John Pringle, who had been a family friend since the 1740s, he quickly made many valuable contacts in London, and in due time became a master inoculator.
 In 1767, he inoculated 700 village people in a successful effort to combat an epidemic in Hertfordshire.

-In 1768, Empress Maria Theresa read a letter by Pringle on the success in the fight against smallpox in England, whereas in the Austrian Empire the medical establishment vehemently opposed inoculations.
+In 1768, Austrian-Habsburg Empress Maria Theresa read a letter by Pringle on the success in the fight against smallpox in England, whereas in the Austrian Empire the medical establishment vehemently opposed inoculations.
 She decided to have her own family inoculated first (a cousin had already died), and requested help via the English royal house.
 On Pringle's recommendation, Ingenhousz was selected and requested to travel to Austria.
 He had planned to inoculate the Royal Family by pricking them with a needle and thread that were coated with smallpox germs taken from the pus of a smallpox-infected person.
 The idea of the inoculation was that by giving a few germs to a healthy body the body would develop immunisation from smallpox.
 The inoculation was a success and he became Maria Theresa's court physician.
 He settled in Vienna, where in 1775 he married Agatha Maria Jacquin.

 Work with photosynthesis

 In the 1770s, Ingenhousz first became interested in the gaseous exchanges of plants after meeting the scientist Joseph Priestley (1733–1804) at his house in Birstall, West Yorkshire, on 23 May 1771.
 Although Priestley previously observed that plants make and absorb gases, he had failed to comprehend the critical role of sunlight, and his inconclusive experiments yielded inconsistent results.
 Ingenhousz's travelling party in northern England included Benjamin Franklin.
 They then stayed at the rectory in Thornhill, West Yorkshire with the polymath and botanist Rev. John Michell.

 In 1779, Ingenhousz conducted months-long exhaustive and methodical experimentation at a rented country house in Southall Green, and his research revealed that in the presence of sunlight, plants submerged in water give off bubbles from their green parts while, in the shade, the bubbles eventually stop.
 He identified the gas bubbles he observed as oxygen.
-And, in his own words, with regard to plants in air chambers (taken from the 300-plus page book he wrote summarizing his findings), “All plants possess a power of correcting, in a few hours, foul air unfit for respiration; but only in clear day light, or in the sun shine.”
+And, in his own words, with regard to plants in air chambers (taken from the 300-plus page book he wrote summarising his findings), “All plants possess a power of correcting, in a few hours, foul air unfit for respiration; but only in clear day light, or in the sun shine.”
 He also discovered that in the dark, plants give off carbon dioxide.
-He realised as well that the amount of oxygen given off in the light is more than the amount of carbon dioxide given off in the dark; this realization thus implied that some of the mass of plants comes from the air—not only from water and nutrients in the soil—an observation he continued to explore in future work.
+He realised as well that the amount of oxygen given off in the light is more than the amount of carbon dioxide given off in the dark; this realisation thus implied that some of the mass of plants comes from the air—not only from water and nutrients in the soil—an observation he continued to explore in future work.